-A portfolio review doesn’t have to be expensive or complicated.
-With The Portfolio 2nd OpinionTM, it isn’t!
+A financial review doesn’t have to be expensive or complicated.
+With the Portfolio 2nd Opinion, it’s not.

-For this one-time engagement, you pay a fixed, one-time fee: $925.
-Returning clients are billed $450 an hour.
+For a one-time financial review, you pay a one-time fee: $1,725.
+Additional in-depth work (many clients don’t need this) and returning clients are billed at $350 an hour.
 That’s it.

 What Do I Get for My Money?

 The Portfolio 2nd Opinion shows you – in plain English – what you can do to meet your financial goals.

 In addition to providing you with a model of a simple, low-cost three- or four-fund index fund portfolio that you can implement yourself, we look at other important areas of your financial life too.

 This not only helps us create a well-informed investment plan for you, but also sheds light on some financial planning blind spots you might have missed.